Dickens and Travel by Lucinda Hawksley

 Dickens and Travel enters into the world of the Victorian traveller and looks at how Charles Dickens’s journeys influenced his writing and enriched his life.

-Please contact email@example.com for copies signed by the author.
+Please contact firstname.lastname@example.org if you wish to receive a personalised, signed by the author copy.

 Lucinda Hawksley has written more than twenty books, including biographies of the Victorian artists Lizzie Siddal, Kate Perugini (née Dickens) and Princess Louise.
 Her other titles include Dickens and Christmas, Bitten by Witch Fever, Letters of Great Women and March, Women, March.